rifatBro12/Backbencher_Studio_Task/README.md

 - Precision: 0.88
 - Recall: 0.88
 - F1-Score: 0.88
-- Deep Learning (Keras) Accuracy: 86.94%
+- Deep Learning (Keras) Accuracy: 87.88%
-- Precision: 0.87
+- Precision: 0.88
-- Recall: 0.87
+- Recall: 0.88
-- F1-Score: 0.87
+- F1-Score: 0.88

 📈 Evaluation
- models are evaluated using:
-- Accuracy
+- Accuracy Score
+Measures overall correctness of predictions.
 - Classification Report
+Includes precision, recall, and F1-score for each class, giving insight into model balance and bias.
-- Confusion Matrix (visualized with seaborn)
+- Confusion Matrix (Visualized with Seaborn)
+A visualization that shows true vs. predicted labels, helping identify misclassifications and class-specific performance.

 🔮 Prediction Script
-Interactive CLI for real-time sentiment prediction
+A standalone script enables instant sentiment prediction from any given text:
+   Loads the saved TF-IDF vectorizer and trained classification model Accepts a predefined example sentence (or can be easily adapted for user input) Transforms the sentence into TF-IDF features for model compatibility Uses the trained model to predict sentiment (Positive / Negative) Outputs the prediction result instantly for quick demonstration and validation